munster-dev/docs/docs/event-handling.md

 slug: /event-handling
 ---

-Event handling lets the component to respond to user action on the UI like button clicks, text inputs, drag elements and other actions.
+Event handling is a directive lets the component to respond to user action on the UI like button clicks, text inputs, drag elements and other actions.
 It uses a directive with namespace of `on` to bind the component methods to an element as an event listener.

 ## Syntax